Last updated: 22 April 2021

 Suppliers and third-party partners

-We continue to ensure that our suppliers and any third-party partners who we work with are also complying with the principles of the Modern Slavery Act 2015.
-We ensure that all contracts with our suppliers contain clauses relating to our mutual legal obligations to tackle modern slavery within our respective businesses.
-This year we will undertake greater scrutiny of our suppliers’ Modern Slavery statements and the measures they are taking to tackle modern slavery.
+We continue to ensure that our suppliers and any third-party partners with whom we work are compliant with the requirements of the Modern Slavery Act 2015.
+We ensure that all contracts with our suppliers contain clauses relating to our mutual legal obligations to tackle modern slavery within our respective businesses and organisations.
+Over the coming year, our Procurement and Legal teams will ensure that review of the modern slavery statements of our suppliers and third-party partners is included as a standard part of our due diligence checks.

 Chief Executive Officer